artisanfw/api/README.md

 (new Api\Bootstrap)->run();
 ```
-3. Create the routes you need and add them to the ApiManager within the Bootstrap.
+**3.** Create the routes you need and add them to the ApiManager within the Bootstrap.
 ```php
 $apiManager = new ApiManager();
 $apiManager->addRouter(new RouterList());
 ```
-You can add different Routers to separate areas of your project or use a single route class.
+You can add different routers to organize separate areas of your project, or use a single Router class.

 ## Routers
 To create a Router, create a class that implements the `Artisan\Routing\Interfaces\IRouter` interface.